Our new season is now in full swing.

-Due to the Pandemic we shall be using Zoom for our meetings until the Christmas break.
+Due to the Pandemic we shall continue to use Zoom for our meetings well into the New Year.

-We plan to return to our Church Hall venue in the New Year
+We plan to return to our Church Hall venue at a later date.

 *If you would like to join our Zoom meetings please contact us at chair@parkstonecameraclub to register your interest.

 I can then send you a link to our next Zoom meeting

 If you would like to join Parkstone Camera Club then please use the following link to our membership form.

 Please visit the site regularly to keep in touch with the Status of the club's meeting programme.

 This tutorial - created by Malcolm Barents - consists of a pdf file for instruction and a test image for experimenting with.